-WEEE systems grouped under service company Elker set up battery system Recser (approved shortly before the registration deadline on 25 September 2008).
-Serty, another WEEE system, withdrew its application to run a battery system and in October 2008 joined Recser as a shareholder.
+WEEE organisations grouped under service company Elker87 set up battery organisation Recser (approved shortly before the registration deadline on 25 September 2008).
+Serty, another WEEE organisation, withdrew its application to run a battery organisation and in October 2008 joined Recser as a shareholder.

-WEEE system ERP Finland (formerly NERA), received approval as a battery system in June 2009, after ERP had agreed that Recser would remain operationally responsible for the take-back of all batteries collected by retailers.
-ERP's battery system thus mainly manages waste batteries built into WEEE that are collected at ERP's WEEE collection points.
+WEEE organisation ERP Finland (formerly NERA), received approval as a battery organisation in June 2009, after ERP had agreed that Recser would remain operationally responsible for the take-back of all batteries collected by retailers.
+ERP's battery organisation thus mainly manages waste batteries built into WEEE that are collected at ERP's WEEE collection points.

-All approved battery systems are linked to WEEE systems which ensures good quality POM data to calculate the market share, according to which Recser's costs of battery collection and information measures are shared.
+All approved battery organisations are linked to WEEE organisations which ensures good quality POM data to calculate the market share, according to which Recser's costs of battery collection and information measures are shared.

-&lt;sup>83 Elker Oy is a service company for WEEE systems SELT Association, ICT - Producer Co-Operative and Flip Association
+87 Elker Oy is a service company for WEEE organisations SELT Association, ICT -Producer Co-Operative and Flip Association

-In 2011, a collection rate of 35% was achieved.
-In 2010, Recser reported collection on behalf of its own and ERP's members of 867 tonnes (160 g per capita), or 31% of batteries placed on the market in that year.
+In 2013, a collection rate of 42% was achieved.
 Before producer responsibility legislation the collection rate had been approximately 15 %.